-To help evaluate your risk of developing atherosclerotic heart disease.

-Apo B levels are used along with other lipid tests to help determine an individual's risk of developing atherosclerotic heart disease and coronary artery disease (CAD).

-Apolipoproteins are an essential part of lipid metabolism.
-They are component parts of lipoproteins molecules that the body uses to transport lipids from ingested food in the intestines, throughout the bloodstream, to the liver, and to the body's cells.
-Apolipoproteins provide structural integrity to lipoproteins and protect the hydrophobic lipids (non-water absorbing lipids) at their centre.
+- To help evaluate your risk of developing atherosclerotic Why get tested? heart disease.
+Apo B levels are used, along with other lipid tests, to help determine an individual's risk of developing atherosclerotic heart disease and coronary artery disease (CAD).
+What is Apolipoproteins are an essential part of lipid metabolism. being They are component parts of lipoproteins - molecules that tested? the body uses to transport lipids from ingested food in the intestines, throughout the bloodstream, to the liver, and to the body's cells.
+Apolipoproteins provide structural integrity to lipoproteins and protect the hydrophobic lipids (non-water absorbing lipids) at their center.
 They are recognized by receptors found on the surface of many of the body's cells and help bind lipoproteins to those cells to allow the transfer (uptake) of cholesterol and triglyceride from the lipoprotein into the cells.

-Elevated levels of Apo B correspond to elevated levels of LDL and are associated with an increased risk of CAD.
-Elevations may be due to a high fat diet and/or decreased clearing of LDL from the blood.
-Increased levels of Apo B are seen with hyperlipidaemia and in those patients with:
+What does Elevated levels of Apo B correspond to elevated levels of the test LDL and are associated with an increased risk of CAD.
+Elevations may be due to a high fat diet and/or decreased result clearing of LDL from the blood.
+Increased levels of Apo B mean? are seen with hyperlipidemia and in those patients with: Biliary obstruction Diabetes Drugs such as: androgens, beta blockers, diuretics, progestin

-- Biliary obstruction;

-- Diabetes;

-- Drugs such as: androgens, beta blockers, diuretics, progestin;

-- Hypothyroidism;
+- Hypothyroidism

-- Nephrotic syndrome;
+- Nephrotic syndrome

-- Pregnancy.